sansajn/earthren/readme.md

 # Samples

+## `map_camera`

+The latest sample is `map_camera` which shows orbital camera implementation allows to rotate around z-axis and x-axis with a mouse move.

+ToDo:
+- glmprint: reformat `glmprint.h` library
+- glmprint: get aligne to numpy printing (vector, matrix) output

+### Issues

+1. Pan functionality is not written in a good way, because cursor doesn't stay at the same map position and that create artifacts when pan.

+2. I want to calculate with double precision and do graphics with a float precision.

 ## `xy_plane_grid_textured`

 The latest sample is `xy_plane_grid_textured.cpp` which shows grid of xy_planes the same as previous `xy_plane_grid.cpp` sample but with a texture applied.